-This year’s contest attracted entries from 44 schools and 73 classrooms, with a total of 2,748 students participating.
-This year’s theme was “Trees Are Terrific…in Many Wonderful Ways!”
-Posters were judged on originality, use of theme, neatness, and artistic expression.
+The poster contest was open to all K-5 public, private, homeschool, after-school, and other organized youth groups.
+Posters are judged on originality, use of theme, neatness, and artistic expression.
 Each winner receives a gift card, a tree-themed book, and a tree planting at their school.
-Twelve winners were selected from each county in four grade categories: kindergarten, grade 1 and 2, grade 3 and 4, and grade 5.
+Twelve winners are selected – one from each county – in four grade categories: kindergarten, grades 1 and 2, grades 3 and 4, and grade 5.